ganglinwu/personal-website-astro/src/content/posts/post-5.md

 All of these can be avoided.. if you simply use JSON.
 That's really it.

-But it is rather bemusing that something that the W3C recommends is not being followed by chrome?
+But it is rather bemusing that something that the W3C recommends is not being followed by chrome? or was svelte the culprit?

-If I have more time, perhaps I will do the frontend in React and see if I run into the same problem.

-But at this moment I don't hate myself enough to put myself through a project in React.
+(if i have time i might revisit the issue with React, but right now I just can't bring myself to take on anymore self torture)

+In fact, many on the github issue made references to URL spec.

+So which org/authority do we follow?
+W3C or WHATWG?

+Also, under the [URL spec for serializing x-www-form-urlencoded](https://url.spec.whatwg.org/#urlencoded-serializing).
+There is no mention of using a semi-colon!